Kaffejunge/ChemAI/README.md

 ## Files explained
-### csv
+### ./Raw_data/*.csv
-Data to train the model.
-Raw data is found in the corresponding folder.
 Right now only the file 'all_chem_with_ghs.csv' is available.
-It contains all chemicals from https://pubchem.ncbi.nlm.nih.gov/ with a CID < 1_000_000 and a GHS symbol
+It contains all chemicals from https://pubchem.ncbi.nlm.nih.gov/ with a CID < 1.000.000 and a GHS symbol.

 ### Modify_data.py
 Formats raw_data files into a usable format for the predicter classes.